-AMT 3301 - Adv.
+AMT3301 - Adv.
 Maintenance Practices II (7 B1) (3CR)

 This course covers aircraft an advanced level of aircraft parts joining and repair methods comprising; different types of basic welding, brazing and soldering, selecting of appropriate material, filler material and flux.
 This course also covers aircraft handling and storage, jacking, inspections, effects of environmental conditions on aircraft handling, aircraft repair and assembly techniques, trouble shooting, maintenance procedures and inspections carried out after abnormal events such as lightning strikes, heavy landings and flight through turbulences, maintenance planning, modifications, quality assurance and control.
+The objective of this course is to develop students understanding and skills on the safety precautions and testing as part of EASA module 7

+AVT3301 - Avionics Systems II (13 B2) (3 CR)

-The objective of this course is to develop students understanding and skills on the safety precautions and testing as part of EASA module 7 Cat B. Lecture: 2hrs/wk, Practical: 3hrs/wk, Tutorial: 2hrs/wk auto-flight and its applications in modern aircrafts and also covers the principles of radiocommunications and its application to navigation systems.
+The objective of this course is to develop student's skills and understanding on the principle of auto-flight, radio communication and navigation systems.
+The course includes the principles of auto-flight and its applications in modern aircrafts and also covers the principles of radio-communications and its application to navigation systems.
 Primary and secondary radar systems are explained, and Communication and navigation systems such as VHF, VOR, DME, MLS, GPS, FDS, Inertial navigation systems are covered.
 Also covered are practical aircraft installations and data busses.

-AVT 3301 - Avionics Systems II (13 B2) (3 CR)

-The objective of this course is to develop student's skills and understanding on the principle of auto-flight, radio communication and navigation systems.
-The course includes the principles of

-AVT 3203 - Props and FADEC (14 B2) (3 CR)
+AVT3203 - Props and FADEC (14 B2) (3 CR)

 The course introduces to the constructional arrangement and operation of turbojet, turbofan, turbo shaft, and turbo prop engines, electronic engine control and fuel metering system (FADEC), and covers engine indication systems, their components and their principles of operation.
 This course intended to develop student knowledge and skills in construction, operation of Gas turbine engine and familiarize them with the system FADEC and how it meter fuel to the engine.
-Lecture: 3hrs/wk, Practical: 1hr/wk

-AMT 2201 - Aviation Legislation -GCAA (3 CR)
+AMT2201 - Aviation Legislation -GCAA (3 CR)